-Remission Board meeting dated 19.05.2021 Remission Board meeting dated 20.04.2023 "Favourable report by Probation Officer/ Superintendent of Police, but adverse report by Presiding Judge" Taking note of the adverse reports by the Police Superintendent, Presiding Judge, and conclusion of the Screening Committee/Inspector General regarding clause (iv)(b) - "3.
+Remission 19.05.2021 Board meeting dated Remission Board meeting dated 20.04.2023 ent of Police Taking note of the adverse reports by the Police Superintendent, Presiding Judge, and conclusion of the Screening Committee/Inspector General regarding clause (iv)(b) - "3.
 After due consideration, the proposal for premature release from prison is rejected."

-15. The record clearly indicates that the reason for rejection of the petitioner's application, is the adverse report submitted by the presiding judge in the first round, which was perfunctorily relied upon and reiterated in the report submitted by the presiding judge in the second round as well.
+15. The record clearly indicates that the reason for rejection of the petitioner's application, is the adverse report submitted by the presiding judge in the first round, which was perfunctorily relied upon and reiterated in the report submitted by the then presiding judge in the second round as well.
 Both the reports submitted by the presiding judges (at the relevant time), demonstrate a casual opinion, based solely on the judicial record which presumably consisted of the finding of guilt, by the trial court and High Court.
 This offers only a dated insight on the petitioner, one that has limited opportunity to consider the progress the convict has made in the course of serving his sentence.
 Yet, the Remission Board has privileged the presiding judge's opinion over the other authorities - like the Probation Officer, and Jail authorities, who are in a far better position to comment on his post-conviction reformation - offering a cautionary tale.